Join Here | Log In

 Is it totally clear that there is a link between MCAS, POTS, and hEDS?

 Well… no. hEDS and MCAS have newly evolving clinical criteria.
 POTS is often self-diagnosed without a clinical test.
-There is a lot of murkiness here in the research.
+There is a lot of murkiness here in the research studies.

 A recent review article in the journal Clinical Reviews of Allergy and Immunology sums it up: “All three clinical entities are controversial in either existence or pathogenesis.
 MCAS is a poorly defined clinical entity, and many studies do not adhere to the proposed criteria when establishing the diagnosis.
 Patients previously diagnosed with EDS hypermobility type may not meet the new, stricter criteria for hEDS but may be for a less severe hypermobility spectrum disorder (HSD).
 The pathophysiology of POTS is still unclear.
 An evidence-based, common pathophysiologic mechanism between any of the two, much less all three conditions, has yet to be described.”[ref]